Are You Right There Father Ted?

 "Are You Right There Father Ted?" is the first episode of the third series of the Channel 4 television sitcom Father Ted, and the 18th episode overall.
-It is notable for being the first episode aired after the death of Dermot Morgan, who had died hours after filming for the final episode had been completed.
+It is notable for being the first episode aired after the death of Dermot Morgan, who had died the day after filming for the final episode had been completed.
 As a mark of respect to Morgan, the original transmission of the first episode was delayed by a week.